Knightrel/Prototype-HS110/README.md

 b.
 A TP-Link HS110 plug.

-# UPDATED May 16
+# UPDATED May 21

-Updated to include all functions, add auto schedule of monitor (after pusing "Refresh Stats"), avoide race conditions, and handle installation with non-HS-110 plugs.
+Updated to explicit HS-110 message and energy data format.
+TO UPDATE,

-Requires reinstallation of both the DH and the 'prototype.js' file.
+a.
+Open the existing DH on the SmartThings IDE,

+b.
+Delete existing code and copy contents of the new 'Prototype HS110.groovy" file into the DH,

+c.
+Select SAVE and the PUBLISH (for me).

+Does NOT require an update to the 'Prototype.js' file.

 # Installation: